Chinese Communist Party: Formal ideology

 The "Three Represents", Jiang Zemin's contribution to the party's ideology, was adopted by the party at the 16th National Congress.
 The Three Represents defines the role of the CCP, and stresses that the Party must always represent the requirements for developing China's advanced productive forces, the orientation of China's advanced culture and the fundamental interests of the overwhelming majority of the Chinese people."
 Certain segments within the CCP criticized the Three Represents as being un-Marxist and a betrayal of basic Marxist values.
 Supporters viewed it as a further development of socialism with Chinese characteristics.
 Jiang disagreed, and had concluded that attaining the communist mode of production, as formulated by earlier communists, was more complex than had been realized, and that it was useless to try to force a change in the mode of production, as it had to develop naturally, by following the "economic laws of history".
 The theory is most notable for allowing capitalists, officially referred to as the "new social strata", to join the party on the grounds that they engaged in "honest labor and work" and through their labour contributed "to build[ing] socialism with Chinese characteristics."

 In 2003, the 3rd Plenary Session of the 16th Central Committee conceived and formulated the ideology of the Scientific Outlook on Development (SOD).
 It is considered to be Hu Jintao's contribution to the official ideological discourse.
 The SOD incorporates scientific socialism, sustainable development, social welfare, a humanistic society, increased democracy, and, ultimately, the creation of a Socialist Harmonious Society.
 According to official statements by the CCP, the concept integrates "Marxism with the reality of contemporary China and with the underlying features of our times, and it fully embodies the Marxist worldview on and methodology for development."
+In 2012, Xi and CCP ideologues coined the phrase "Chinese Dream" to describe his overarching plans for China as its leader.
+Xi has linked the "Chinese Dream" with the phrase "great rejuvenation of the Chinese nation," an overarching goal by 2049, the 100th anniversary of the People's Republic of China.
+Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, commonly known as Xi Jinping Thought, was added to the party constitution in the 19th National Congress in 2017.